Troubleshooting Lincoln Check Engine Light

 PCV Valve: Older Lincolns that have V8 Modular engine can suffer from an engine running extremely rough on idle and low speeds, or even stalling.
 If this is combined with code-combo P2195, P2197, P0171, and P0174 combo, it is almost certainly caused by a large vacuum leak.
 The first thing to check is PCV valves and hoses, as they tend to break, causing a sudden vacuum leak.
 Use either smoke generating machine or carb cleaner to pin-point the leak.

 Throttle Actuator: Newer V6 Lincolns are seemingly prone to throttle related issues.
-In most cases, this is caused by a throttle actuator that is stuck in one position, or it is not able to open all the way.
+In most cases, this is caused by a throttle actuator stuck in one position, or it cannot open all the way.
 This will cause stalling, especially under hard acceleration.
 Replacing the throttle body assembly is the only solution.
 Code: P2112 - Throttle Actuator stuck